Introduction

 Consultations

-Patients with symptoms suspicious for complications of intra-abdominal adhesions should be evaluated by a general surgeon.
-If there is infertility an obstetrician should be consulted.
-A colorectal surgeon can also be consulted particularly in cases related to inflammatory bowel disease.
+A general surgeon should evaluate patients with symptoms suspicious of complications of intra-abdominal adhesions.
+If there is infertility, an obstetrician should be consulted.
+A colorectal surgeon can also be consulted, particularly in cases related to inflammatory bowel disease.

 Deterrence and Patient Education

-Patients undergoing intra-abdominal surgery should be informed that adhesions are a possible consequence and can have an association with long-term complications.
+Patients undergoing intra-abdominal surgery should be informed that adhesions are a possible consequence and can be associated with long-term complications.
 Patients should be educated on the signs and symptoms of small bowel obstruction and told to present for evaluation if any of these are present - particularly obstipation, nausea/vomiting, abdominal distension, and abdominal pain.

 Pearls and Other Issues

 An area of research and a vast field for improvement includes the prevention of peritoneal adhesions.
-While pharmacologic methods have not been approved for use, the focus has been placed on the barrier agents to prevent adhesions as well as surgical techniques.
+While pharmacologic methods have not been approved, the focus has been placed on barrier agents to prevent adhesions and surgical techniques.
 The fundamentals behind prevention include minimizing injury, creating a barrier between injured surfaces, preventing excessive coagulation of the serous exudate, removing or dissolving deposited fibrin, minimizing fibroblastic response to tissue injury, enhancing recombinant tissue plasminogen activator and novel fibrinolytic.[26]

 Enhancing Healthcare Team Outcomes